Wil Myers Player Props: Reds vs. Phillies

 Wil Myers At The Plate

-- Myers has had a base hit in six of 11 games this year, and multiple hits once.
+- Myers has gotten a hit in seven of 12 games this season (58.3%), with multiple hits twice.

-- He has not hit a long ball in his 11 games this year.
+- He has not hit a long ball in his 12 games this season.

-- Myers has picked up an RBI twice this season, but just one in each of those games.
+- Myers has driven in a run in three games this year (25.0%), including one multiple-RBI game.

-- He has scored in four games this season (36.4%), but has had no multi-run games.
+- He has scored in four of 12 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.